b3-exmo/b3-exmo.github.io/docs/Critical thinking/Cognitive Bias.md

 > *Now I, Moroni, write somewhat as seemeth me good; and ==I write unto my brethren, the Lamanites==;*

-You, dear reader, in the current year&mdash; do you think you qualify as Moroni’s “brethren, the Lamanites”?
+You, dear reader, in the current year— do you think you qualify as Moroni’s “brethren, the Lamanites”?
 Or would you fit better in the category shown in [verse 24](https://www.churchofjesuschrist.org/study/scriptures/bofm/moro/10?lang=eng&id=p24#p24)

 > *And now I speak unto all the ends of the earth…*